 The stream interface usage has some restrictions on the trigger input interface as the block-based transfers might behave improperly when converting them to stream output transfers.

-The whole stream out transfer is one packet which cannot have strobes in the middle of the packet, therefore any block, or single beat transfer would stall the interface in case it is not aligned to the data width of the stream interface.
-In case the DMAC fetches the remaining data but it is stored in an internal FIFO, the external stream engine will not have all the data to process until the next block is triggered.
+The whole stream out transfer is one packet, which cannot have strobes in the middle of the packet.
+Therefore any block, or single beat transfer will stall the interface if it is not aligned to the data width of the stream interface.
+If the DMAC fetches the remaining data, but it is stored in an internal FIFO, the external stream engine does not have all the data to process until the next block is triggered.